 The maximum number of credits for fall and winter semester is 12 credits.
 No graduate student may register for more than 12 credits, without written authorization.
 Students may request an exception to University policy by completing the online form Request to Exceed Maximum Credits.

-Oakland University assigns a three-digit number to courses according to the level of the course.
+Oakland University assigns a four-digit number to courses according to the level of the course.

 Some graduate programs adopt standards that set a credit limit less than the 12 credit maximum.
 In such cases, the graduate program standard will take precedence over the graduate catalog.

-- Courses numbered 500 and above are primarily for graduate students.
-Qualified undergraduates may enroll in a class numbered 500 to 599 provided they have obtained written permission to do so from the department or school offering the class.
+- Courses numbered 5000 and above are primarily for graduate students.
+Qualified undergraduates may enroll in a class numbered 5000 to 5999 provided they have obtained written permission to do so from their academic adviser and the department or school offering the class.

-Slash courses (400/500) are courses simultaneously offered at both the upper-division undergraduate level and graduate level within the same department.
-Students requiring undergraduate credit register for the 4xx number and those requiring graduate credit register for the 5xx number.
-Only 400-level undergraduate courses may be slash listed with 500-level graduate courses.
+Slash courses (4000/5000) are courses simultaneously offered at both the upper-division undergraduate level and graduate level within the same department.
+Undergraduate students requiring undergraduate credit must register for the 4xxx course and graduate students requiring graduate credit must register for the 5xxx course.
+Only 4000-level undergraduate courses may be slash listed with 5000-level graduate courses.

 - The courses must contain the same title, credits, description, prerequisites and grade options;